Tsilispyr/DevOps-Pets-System/PROJECT_DOCUMENTATION.md

 ## Daily Workflow

-After the one-time setup, your workflow is simple:
+After the one-time setup, your daily workflow is simple:

 1. Make changes to the frontend or backend code in the `F-B-END` directory.
 2. Trigger a build in Jenkins (either by pushing to your Git remote or by starting one manually in the UI).